What Kitchen Gadgets Should You Bring to Your College Dorm?

 The one item my daughter most wants for her dorm room is an electric plug in tea kettle so she can make hot water for tea, coffee, instant soup or Ramen noodles.
 There are many good brands and models out there but she and my wife decided on the Chef'sChoice International 1.5-Quart Cordless Electric Glass Kettle that can be found at Amazon or Bed Bath & Beyond.

 According to Amazon, the "Chef'sChoice Cordless Electric Glass Kettle saves time and is effortless.
-Advanced design, the heating element is concealed so water will never come in contact, eliminating any build up.
+In advanced design, the heating element is concealed so water will never come in contact, eliminating any build-up.
 Made of brushed stainless steel and glass, the kettle has 1500 watts of power.

-There's an automatic shut off and a boil dry safety protection along with a convenient water level gauge built into the handle.
+There's an automatic shut-off and boil-dry safety protection, along with a convenient water level gauge built into the handle.
 The cord wraps neatly into the base for easy storage.
-It has a 1 year limited household warranty."
+It has a 1-year limited household warranty."

 Big Travel Mug

-If you're going to take your coffee or tea to class or eat Ramen noodles on the go, you're going to need a big mug, and a travel mug with a cover is even better to get across campus without any spills.
-I suppose your child can pick one up in the school's bookstore with the school's logo but here's one I found that looks promising.
+If you take your coffee or tea to class or eat Ramen noodles on the go, you'll need a big mug.
+A travel mug with a cover is even better to get across campus without any spills.
+I suppose your child can pick one up in the school's bookstore with the school's logo, but I found one that looks promising.

 Hydro Flask

 If you haven't heard of Hydro Flask yet, you will soon.
-One of my kids brought this company and their assortment of flasks to my attention and we picked up a couple of their water bottles.
+One of my kids brought this company and its assortment of flasks to my attention, and we picked up a couple of their water bottles.
 The company says it will keep "coffee and tea steaming hot for up to 6 hours, or your cold beverage icy cold for up to 24 hours."

-We haven't tested the cold for 24 hours but I've seen ice cubes last in the mug for a least 12 hours.
+We haven't tested the cold for 24 hours, but I've seen ice cubes last for at least 12 hours in the mug.

 Hydro Flasks come in all shapes and sizes.
-If you go to their web site, you'll see flasks for water, coffee, beer and food and each one of these comes in a variety of sizes.
-I even saw a 64 ounce Growler.
+On their website, you'll see flasks for water, coffee, beer, and food, each in various sizes.
+I even saw a 64-ounce Growler.

-According to Amazon, here are some of the Hydro Flask's Coffee Mug features:
+According to Amazon, here are some of Hydro Flask's Coffee Mug features:

-• 12 oz option is designed to fit under most coffee brewing systems, and is perfect for kids' hot cocoa
+• The 12 oz option is designed to fit under most coffee brewing systems and is perfect for kids' hot cocoa

 • Same sizes as coffee shop sizes for less paper cup waste